foxbunny/duckweed-tasks/README.md

 using a single update function, we use a mapping from enums to `async` functions.
 See `src/main.tsx` for an example.

+### Async iterators

+We use async iterators for action handlers.
+This means that a single action may `yield` multiple model mutations.
+The reason for this is handling long-running processes such as XHR reuquests, where we may need to alter the model state several times (e.g., set "loading" flag before start, clear it afterwards).

 ### Inline styles

 We use inline styles in the example code, but there is full support for Stylus